ctools/ctools/README.md

      $ ./configure
      $ make
+     $ make check
      $ make install

+If the folder does not contain any `configure` file, please run

+     $ ./autogen.sh

+before invoking `configure`.

 By default ctools installs itself in /usr/local/gamma.
 If you need to install ctools in a different location or in your home directory, use